danielkpl2/developer-full-stack-challenge/readme.md

 copy the provided .env_sample into .env and set the PostgreSQL URL and credentials

 ## Database setup
-A database will be created as specified in the .env file, default dk_test
+A database will be created as specified in the .env file, default dk_test.

 Two users are available:
 `user1, password1`